informalsystems/quint/doc/lang.md

 assert(condition)
 ```

-This operator is always enabled.
-If `condition` evaluates to `false` in a
+This operator is always enabled and it does not change the state.
+If
-state, then the run should be marked as "failed".
-How exactly this is reported
+`condition` evaluates to `false` in a state, then the run should be marked as
-depends on the tool.
+"failed".
+How exactly this is reported depends on the tool.

+*Mode:* Run.

 ### Temporal operators